fbaldux/Ising-Melting-dis/README.md

 - It loads the non-zero entries of the adjacency matrix from the biggest Hamiltonian/clean_N#.txt file.
 - It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
 - It builds sparse Hamiltonian from the entries.
-- It evolves an initial state via Krylov (from LanczosRoutines.py).
+- It evolves an initial state via Krylov (from LanczosRoutines.py), or full exact diagonalization.